 Every week the team, with local believers, make a big pot of soup at a church in Ankara and invite those passing by to join them for lunch.
 Dozens of neighbours come to the church to have a bowl of soup and hear about the gospel.
-Soup day has become the most effective evangelistic outreach this church has ever seen!
-They also make a big pot of rice, chicken and chickpeas and drive it over to the bus station where over a hundred homeless people find shelter.
+‘Soup day’ has become the most effective evangelistic outreach this church has ever seen!
+They also make a big pot of rice, chicken and chickpeas and take it to the bus station where over a hundred homeless people find shelter.
 Our workers engage in conversations about life and faith with those they give a bowl of food to.
-These days the back row of the local church’s services is full of people who currently reside at the bus station!
+These days the back row of services in the local church is full of people who currently reside at the bus station!

 In February 2017 we began a new ministry in Northern Cyprus – a programme to train believers from around the region and beyond for ministry in the Muslim world.
 The programme, which is called Exile Ministry Training, is a three-month intensive course in the context of community at a small organic farm and hotel in the rural Karpaz region of Northern Cyprus.
 You can find details of the programme at www.exilecyprus.com.
 Closely linked to this programme, we have also started a coffee business and a natural wine production business.
 Students gain training and experience, equipping them with skills to support themselves in future ministry.